-In this article, we shall discuss about the impact of negative marking in the SBI PO Preliminary Examination.
+In this article, we shall discuss the impact of negative marking in the SBI PO Preliminary Examination for the year 2020.

 Details of Negative Marking in SBI PO Exam

 Below are the complete details about the negative marking in the SBI PO bank examination 2019: